jsoref/for_review/2014-07-09-tools-release.md

   - and later when you check out the project without a plugins folder:
   - `cordova restore plugins --experimental`

+@@ the indentation here is awkward
+@@ can --experimental be earlier in the command sequence?
+It seems odd here, although I'd have to think about it

 Other changes include:
 <!--more-->